Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 Liz Truss

 Taxes: Ms Truss is drawing up Thatcherite plans to give No 10 more control over the economy, The Telegraph understands.
 The Foreign Secretary has announced £30 billion worth of tax cuts and would start to implement them "from day one".
 She would reverse the National Insurance hike that came into force in April and lift green levies on energy bills for two years.
 She has also said she would review inheritance tax as part of a general review of Britain’s tax system.
-She argued her tax cuts, including scrapping the corporation tax rise and reversing the National Insurance increase, would help avert the downturn and prevent a recession, saying: “You simply cannot tax your way to growth.”
+She argued her tax cuts, including scrapping the corporation tax rise and reversing the National Insurance increase, would help avert the downturn and prevent a recession.

+Ms Truss will not repeat a Rishi Sunak-style universal payout to help all households with their energy bills if she becomes prime minister, according to an MP involved in her campaign.
+On August 9, Ms Truss repeatedly refused to be drawn on whether she would sign off billions of pounds more in spending to help families with the energy bills increase coming this October.

 Borrowing: She has said that she plans to pay for tax cuts by putting the Covid debt on a "longer-term footing", akin to the nation's war debt from the 1940s.
 That would potentially involve refinancing the £311 billion borrowed during the pandemic so that it was paid back over a much more drawn out period.